Undergraduate Course: Introducing Biblical Hebrew (BIST08013)

 Student Learning Experience Information:

-The course has a programme of three class sessions each week in which the grammatical concepts are introduced, explained, and put to use.
+The course has three classes each week in which the grammatical concepts are introduced, explained, and put to use.
 There is a further weekly tutorial which does not introduce new material, but consolidates the previous week's learning.
-The tutorial session includes a brief quiz each week to test understanding of recently covered grammar points, and the quality of vocabulary acquisition.
-All four sessions are thoroughly interactive, with ample opportunity for immediate feedback and practising the 'oral' aspects of the language.
-A cumulative mid-semester test provides a helpful check-point, as well as giving practice in the kind of assessment faced in the final exam.
+The tutorial sessions often include a brief quiz to test understanding of recently covered grammar points, and the quality of vocabulary acquisition.
+Students will be able to participate in classes in person or online, and there will be additional online materials and activities which can be completed in the students' own time.

 Entry Requirements (not applicable to Visiting Students)